domfarolino/algorithms/src/datastructures/BST/README.md

 ...which is perfectly balanced, thus allowing us to take advantage of the BST's structure.
 With the above structure we can get `O(log(n))` insertions, removals, and lookups since the perfect balance allows us to cut the number of nodes we have to deal with in half at each recursive call.
-This is where we get the reward of `O(log(n))` operations.
-Often we say in the average case a BST is relatively close to balanced, giving us efficient `O(log(n))` operations.
+This is how we obtain `O(log(n))` operations.
+Often we say in the average case a BST is relatively close to being balanced, thus giving us efficient `O(log(n))` operations.
 Of course in the worst case (completely linear), we cannot do better `O(n)`.
-There also exist self-balancing BSTs which maintain a near-perfect balance throughout their life, thus always giving us (amortized) `O(log(n))` operations, but they are out of the scope of the fundamentals :).
+There also exist self-balancing BSTs which maintain a near-perfect balance throughout their life, thus *always* giving us (amortized) `O(log(n))` operations.
+Maintaining a balanced structure is a little more difficult and out of the scope of the fundamentals :).

 I'll also talk about some of the trends found in implementations of tree-style datastructures.
-A lot of generic algorithms that reside in datastructures, like `add()` and `remove()`, only need to accept a single value, the data to insert or delete.
+A lot of generic algorithms that reside in datastructures like `add()` and `remove()` only need to accept a single value, the data to insert or delete.
 With tree-based datastructures, a lot of these algorithms are recursive; this is a result of the underlying datastructure being defined recursively.
 These algorithms start at some node in the tree and figure out how to recurse further down the tree with some logic.
 The